kevinsunpark123/kevinsunpark123.github.io/research.md

 ---

 ## Current Projects
-### Investigation of quasi-periodic flares from an AGN in ZTF
-Recently, I found an AGN in ZTF which has exhibited multiple quasi-periodic flares for more than 10 years.
-We are starting to think what this fascinating object could be.
+-### Investigation of quasi-periodic flares from an AGN in ZTF Recently, I found an AGN in ZTF which has exhibited multiple quasi-periodic flares over a long baseline.
+We are currently investigating the physical origin of these outbursts.

-### Double White Dwarf Binaries
+-### Double White Dwarf Binaries

-I am also working with [Ilaria Caiazzo](https://ista.ac.at/en/research/caiazzo-group/) using the population synthesis code [COSMIC](https://github.com/COSMIC-PopSynth/COSMIC) to investigate formation channels of double white dwarf binaries.
+I am also working with [Ilaria Caiazzo](https://ista.ac.at/en/research/caiazzo-group/) using the population synthesis code [COSMIC](https://github.com/COSMIC-PopSynth/COSMIC) to investigate properties of double white dwarf binaries and their mergers.

 ## Detection Methods of Self-Lensing Flares in Supermassive Black Hole Binaries
 <img src="/assets/images/step3_best_fits.png"